 In May 2014, we celebrated completion of a major campus improvement project (a new performing arts center, a new athletic center, an enlarged and renovated student Commons, and an expanded Quadrangle).
 We knew the next big project would be an overhaul of our science and library facilities ~ perhaps in time for the school's 100th anniversary in 2023.
 But before the grass in the new Quad had fully taken root, a handful of families came forward and said, "We need to do this now."
 And we are!

 The science building and library will be replaced with one larger building.
 The new building will square off the Quad, soften the end zone of the football field, preserve Graduation Grove, and provide an attractive facade from the Price Road parking lot.
 The facility will provide 73,000 square feet of space on three levels to bring science, computer science, engineering, family and consumer science, and the library under one roof.

-Demolition of the library and science building began in June 2017.
 Our goal is to build on an accelerated schedule, and open doors on the new facility, rated at LEED Gold, by the fall of 2018.
-Our library resources have moved to temporary quarters on the second floor of the student Commons, and our science classrooms and labs are being relocated in two fully equipped, temporary structures on the south side of campus.
-Family & Consumer Science will move to the second floor of the Athletic Center.
+Our library resources have moved to temporary quarters on the second floor of the student Commons, and our science classrooms and labs have been relocated in two fully equipped, temporary structures on the south side of campus.
+Family & Consumer Science has moved to the second floor of the Athletic Center.
 Computer science and engineering will remain in the Brauer Building until the new project is complete.